 - Your child follows a set process and time for meals rather than around-the-clock feeding.
 A mealtime routine can facilitate consistency when you do begin the weaning process.

 Beyond asking when should babies stop using bottles, you should also understand why it's so important for them to transition to a cup.
 Continued bottle use can introduce risks to your child's oral health, including baby bottle tooth decay.
-Per the American Dental Association (ADA), prolonged exposure to sugary drinks, such as giving juice in a bottle overnight, can increase the likelihood of tooth decay in young children.
-It can be a tough challenge for many parents to wean their child from a bottle, particularly if they use it to sleep.
-The American Academy of Pediatric Dentistry advises that if you put your child to sleep with a bottle, only do so with water.
+Health Link BC warns against putting your infant to bed with a bottle of milk, formula, juice, or sugary drink as the acids in these liquids can cause early tooth decay.
+It can be a tough challenge for many parents to wean their child from a bottle, particularly if they use it to soothe themselves to sleep.
+The Ontario Dental Association notes that allowing your baby to go to bed with fluids other than water (milk, juice) in his/her bottle can cause a lot of damage to your baby’s teeth.

 What's more, the transition from bottle to cup may affect their speech development.
 Remember, a sippy cup is only meant to be a temporary transition item as you move toward an open cup.
-According to the American Speech-Language-Hearing Association, and the act of sucking on a sippy cup is similar to a bottle, making it potentially harder for your child to develop certain swallow and speech patterns.
+According to Today's Parent, sippy cups may cause delays in the proper formation of mouth muscles, leading to speech delays, and can also lead to nutritional and dental issues when you overuse them.
 Ideally, your child will begin to be able to use a straw and an open cup with your assistance.

 Of course, the age-old question in curbing any habit is whether to go cold turkey or let go gradually.
-UCSF Benioff Children's Hospital recommends a moderate approach:
+Health Link BC suggests: